 Governing Law and Dispute Resolution - In the event of a dispute you agree to submit to the jurisdiction of the UK courts.

-This is how we collect and process your personal data through your use of our site at Quillcards, including any information you may provide through our site when you subscribe to our e-card service or sign up to our newsletter.
+This is how we collect and process your personal data through your use of our site at Quillcards, including any information you may provide through our site when you join our e-card service or sign up to our newsletter.

 By providing us with your data, you warrant to us that you are over 13 years of age.
-When you subscribe to our service you promise you are of legal age and able to enter into a contract for such service.
+When you join our service you promise you are of legal age and able to enter into a contract for such service.

 We, David Bennett and Tamara Colloff-Bennett are the data controllers and we are responsible for your personal data.